Haicaji/LogseqDigitalGardenTemplate/README-EN.md

 git commit -m "Init"
 ```

-Add your GitHub remote repository:
+Add a Github remote repository.

 ```
 git branch -M main
-git remote add origin <your-github-repository-address>
+git remote add origin <Your Github repository address>
 ```

-> By the way, if you are using Git for the first time, remember to configure your Git username and email:
+> Also, if you are using Git for the first time, remember to configure your Git username and email.
-> git config --global user.email <Your email>
+> `git config --global user.email <Your email>`
-> git config --global user.name <Your Name>
+> `git config --global user.name <Your Name>`

-##### Test it out by writing something
+##### Let's Test with Something

-Enable Logseq's automatic commit feature (toggle it on and off, it will trigger once).
+Enable Logseq's automatic commit function (toggling it on/off will execute it once).

+> Before generating the Logseq webpage, please set which pages to publish in Logseq, or publish all of them.

+### Change Page Styles

+You can go to [logseq/publish-spa](https://github.com/logseq/publish-spa) to view detailed commands, and then change the `../Node/logseq-publish-spa ../PublishWeb` command in the `/GraphsFile/.git/hook/post-commit` file.

 ### File Directory Description

 ```
 filetree
-├── /GitHookBak/        # Backup of Git hook scripts
+├── /GitHookBak/        # Backup of git hook scripts
 │  ├── post-commit
 │  └── pre-commit
-├── /GraphsFile/        # Stores Logseq graph data
+├── /GraphsFile/        # Stores Logseq graphs
 │  ├── /.git/
 │  └── ...              # Omitted Logseq graph directory structure
-├── /ImageToAVIF/       # Scripts for converting images to AVIF format ├── /Node/              # Node.js with pre-installed dependencies ├── /OtherDependencies/ # Some dependencies for installation, you can download the latest versions ├── /publish-spa/       # Project folder for publish-spa ├── /PublishWeb/        # Generated Logseq graph webpage │   ├── /.git/
+├── /ImageToAVIF/       # Scripts for converting images to avif format ├── /Node/              # Nodejs with pre-installed dependencies ├── /OtherDependencies/ # Some dependencies to be installed, perhaps you can download the latest version ├── /publish-spa/       # publish-spa project folder ├── /PublishWeb/        # Generated Logseq graph webpages │  ├── /.git/
-│   └── ...              # Omitted Logseq graph webpage structure
+│  └── ...              # Omitted Logseq graph webpage directory structure
-├── creatWeb.bat        # Manually generate webpage, but it will not upload ├── ImageToAVIF.bat     # Manually convert all images in the graph to AVIF format ├── PublishWeb.bat      # Manually perform Commit on /GraphsFile/, trigger hook to generate webpage ├── README.md
+├── creatWeb.bat        # Manually generate webpages, but won't upload
+├── ImageToAVIF.bat     # Manually convert all images in the graph to the specified format ├── PublishWeb.bat      # Manually perform a commit operation on /GraphsFile/, in order to automatically execute hook scripts, realizing manual generation of web
+├── README.md
-├── TestWebByPython.bat # Start HTTP server using Python for webpage testing └── upload.log          # Git hook logs
+├── TestWebByPython.bat # Use Python to start an HTTP service for testing webpages └── upload.log          # Git hook logs
 ```

-### Projects Used by This Project
+### Other Projects Used in This Project

 - [logseq/logseq](https://github.com/logseq/logseq)
 - [logseq/publish-spa](https://github.com/logseq/publish-spa)